IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/multi-column-headers.md

 # {Platform} {ComponentTitle} Multi-Column Headers Overview

-The {Platform} {ComponentTitle} in the {ProductName} supports Multi-Column Headers which allow you to group columns by placing them under a common multi-header.
-Each multi-column headers group could be a representation of combinations between other groups or columns.
+The {ProductName} Multi-Column Headers feature in {Platform} {ComponentTitle} supports Multi-Column Headers which allow you to group columns by placing them under a common multi-header.
+Each multi-column headers group in the `Grid` could be a representation of combinations between other groups or columns.
 This feature is particularly useful when dealing with large datasets where scrolling horizontally might be cumbersome.

 ## {Platform} {ComponentTitle} Multi-Column Headers Example